Trine Rein: Eurovision ambitions

 Although Rein had stated that she would never participate in the Norwegian final and selection method for the Eurovision Song Contest, Melodi Grand Prix, she accepted Norwegian broadcaster NRK's invitation to participate in 2006.
-Rein entered the first semi-final in Alta, winning the televote and qualifying for the final at the Oslo Spektrum.
-Rein's composition, "Here for the Show", was written by three experienced Swedish producers/songwriters, and was criticized for having similarities to Robbie Williams's "Let Me Entertain You", which the authors also admitted had been their sole inspiration.
+Rein entered the first semi-final in Alta, winning the televote and qualifying for the final at Oslo Spektrum arena.
+Rein's composition, "Here for the Show", was written by three experienced Swedish producers and songwriters, and was criticized for having similarities to Robbie Williams's "Let Me Entertain You", which the authors also admitted had been their sole inspiration.
 The song did not win the national final.

-She has recorded "Time After Time" with the Danish singer Flemming "Bamse" Jørgensen.
+She recorded "Time After Time" with the Danish singer Flemming "Bamse" Jørgensen.

 New album and single in 2010

-On May 18, 2010, Rein premiered her first single in twelve years titled "I Found Love" on her official website, and it became available for digital purchase on May 24.
-Rein's new album (her fourth record to date) was called Seeds of Joy, and was released on September 20, 2010.
+On May 18, 2010, Rein premiered her first single in twelve years, titled "I Found Love" on her official website; it became available for digital purchase on May 24.
+Rein's fourth album was called Seeds of Joy, and was released on September 20, 2010.